 So, double-check the details before you book your flight or your room to avoid these potential added charges.

-Minimize checked baggage fees by packing and checking less.
+Minimize checked baggage fees of up to $35 for the first bag by packing and checking less.

 For longer trips, the cost of dry cleaning may be cheaper than checking extra luggage with additional clean shirts and pants.